dev-divi/DiviCorner.art/TextsAQueue/D-2022-11-25-Rewarding.md

 There's certainly an understanding of beauty here when one comprehends the value of accumulating this kind of treasure
-[11:48 PM]The Blessed 🧞✨: On a related note,
+[11:48 PM]The Blessed 🧞✨:
+On a related note,
+-->
 If you have not pursued mindfulness,
-You should and you should make it an active daily part of your life.
+You could and you should make it an active daily part of your life.

 It makes every part of your life better.
 In my case,
 It has just brought me back,
-To when my life is in complete flow and I am totally thriving [11:48 PM]The Blessed 🧞✨: This time I've had time to analyze what exactly does it mean when I am totally driving [11:49 PM]The Blessed 🧞✨: Thriving
+To when my life is in complete flow and I am totally thriving.

+ This time I've had time to analyze what exactly does it mean when I am totally thriving.

-[11:49 PM]The Blessed 🧞✨: It means that my cup is overflowing in my soul
+It means that my cup is overflowing in my soul.

 I don't feel incredible or great,
 I feel overwhelmingly incredible,